MartinBuchmann/greed/README.txt

-;;; Time-stamp: <2017-01-21 16:54:36 Martin>
+;;; Time-stamp: <2017-01-26 21:31:20 Martin>

 This is the README.txt for the my "greed" project.

-A simple dice game writen in Common Lisp inspired by Google's Lisp Koans
+A simple dice game writen in Common Lisp inspired by Google's Lisp Koans:

 = Playing Greed